rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 <a name="5.24.33.4">5.24.33.4</a> Make a note on publication statement if the manifestation is issued in more than one physical part and the name or form of [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) changes in the course of publication, transcribe the [Publication statement](/DCRMR/ppdm/Publication-statement/) of the first or earliest part and give the [Publication statement](/DCRMR/ppdm/Publication-statement/) of the later part(s) (see [Name of publisher, 5.22.35.1](/DCRMR/ppdm/Name-of-publisher/#5.22.35.1)).

 <a name="5.24.33.5">5.24.33.5</a> Make a note on publication statement if no name, address, or device of a publisher appears on the manifestation or if the responsibility of a publisher for a particular manifestation is conjectured.
-In any case of a supplied publisher, give supporting evidence in a note (see [5.22.36.1](/DCRMR/ppdm/Name-of-publisher/#5.22.36.1)).
+In any case of a supplied [Name of publisher](/DCRMR/ppdm/Name-of-publisher/), give supporting evidence in a note on publication statement (see [5.22.36.1](/DCRMR/ppdm/Name-of-publisher/#5.22.36.1)).

 >Example:
 >Name of publisher: <CITE>[Anton Koberger]</CITE>
->Note on Publication statement: <CITE>Imprint from Goff.</CITE>
+>Note on publication statement: <CITE>Imprint from Goff.</CITE>
 >(*Comment*: The formal citation for Goff is given in a References to published descriptions note)

 ## 5.24.34 Note on parallel name of publisher